Best Alternatives to Lightyear in 2026

 Capital at risk.
 This is not financial advice.
 Investing involves risk of loss.

 DEGIRO (part of flatexDEGIRO Bank, BaFin-regulated) is one of Europe's cheapest brokers for real stocks and ETFs.
-A €1 handling fee applies to most trades, and its Core Selection ETFs can be traded commission-free (just the €1 handling fee) under a fair-use policy.
+A €1 handling fee applies to most trades, and its Core Selection ETFs — the ones listed on Tradegate — carry €0 commission, so the €1 handling fee is the whole cost.
 The costs to watch are the 0.25% AutoFX currency-conversion mark-up and a €2.50 per-exchange, per-year connectivity fee.

 Best low-cost broker for buy-and-hold ETF investors in the EU